Automatically de-vig Pinnacle sportsbook’s odds (4 methods)

 The Power method is an extension that raises the implied probabilities to a constant power value.
 This ensures the de-vigged probabilities remain within the valid 0-1 range, avoiding infeasibilities.
 However, the Power method may overadjust probabilities for longshot outcomes while underadjusting for middle-range odds.

-4. Shin Method
+4. Shin method

 The Shin method utilizes an iterative algorithm specifically designed to correct for the favorite-longshot bias in betting markets.
 It generally provides improved predictive accuracy compared to other de-vigging methods.
 For markets with just two outcomes, the Shin method is essentially equivalent to the Additive approach.